Naomib2211/Bone-Apetite/README.md

 The dog cafe Bone Appétite website serves its purpose by informing dog owners about the physical dog café, that they can visit and also meet other likeminded people with their respective pet dogs.
 Additionally the website informs about the dog community created by the cafe, in order to for the visitor to find a new community.

-Click [here] to visit the site(https://naomib2211.github.io/Bone-Appetite/index.html)
+To visit the website click [here](https://naomib2211.github.io/Bone-Appetite/index.html)

-!## wireframes
+## wireframes

 [wireframes](documentation/wireframe.pdf)